Find The Right Payments Partner

 Many payment partners may boast high residual splits but may not be quite transparent in their dealings.
 Look for a partner who agrees to clearly outline all the finer details in your residual statement.
 You can even ask for sample residual statements to be sure.

-7. Underwriting Process/Approval Times
+7. Underwriting process/approval times

-For example, Stax Connect’s pre-built enrollment platform can help you monitor your enrollment pipeline and get access to in-depth underwriting statistics, deposit reporting, and user onboarding tracking.
-Plus, our managed underwriting process saves you the cost of hiring underwriting analysts or investing in costly tools and enables your users to start processing payments in just 20 minutes of getting started.
-This translates to more loyal customers who are likely to stay with you longer and even recommend you to others.
+Plus, our managed underwriting process saves you the cost of hiring underwriting analysts or investing in costly tools and enables your users to start processing payments in as little as 20 minutes of acceptance.
+This can translate to more loyal customers who are likely to stay with you longer and even recommend you to others.

-8. Partner Support Offerings
+8. Partner support offerings

 For example, here at Stax, not only do we support our partners, but we also offer user support at a variety of levels based on the needs of the customer so that your users can benefit from talking to a team of payment experts.
-See how Stax supported Big Time, a professional services SaaS company, with their explosion of growth.

-Final Words: Choosing An ISV Payments Partner
+Choosing An ISV Payments Partner

 As an ISV looking to facilitate payments for your users, you shouldn’t settle for just another payments provider as your partner.
 You need a dedicated partner that can help take your software to the next level.